Central America: Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama

 Carlos Madrigal Iberri

 Mexico City, Mexico

-Carlos is an enthusiast for driving change on global health issues.
-Through his leadership as medical director, Carlos has led his NGO 'Salvando Latidos' to be the most recognised not-for-profit organisation for cardiovascular diseases.
-Alongside this, he also fights against Chagas Disease in Mexico by leading the medical team within Novartis Mexico.
-Throughout his career, Carlos has fostered collaboration within projects which has led him and other One Young World Ambassadors to found 'EntreMexas', a non-profit organisation that promotes the activation, reinvention and digitisation of micro-entrepreneurs.
+Carlos is an enthusiast for change in global health issues.
+Through his leadership as medical director, he has led his NGO "Salvando Latidos" to be the most recognized not-for-profit organization in the medical care of cardiovascular diseases, the leading cause of death in Mexico and globally.
+In the same way, he fights against Chagas Disease in his country by leading the medical team within Novartis Mexico, which gave him a position as a delegate at the OYW London 2019 Summit.
+Throughout his career, Carlos has fostered collaboration as the cornerstone of projects and this led him along with other OYW Ambassadors to launch "EntreMexas", a non-profit organization that promotes the activation, reinvention and digitization of micro-entrepreneurs.
 He is a fervent promoter of creating actions through strategic alliances and social innovation to create a better world.